 - Irrespective of what you are buying and why, have an emergency fund put aside.
 This will save you much financial worry if you have unexpected bills knocking on your door.

 Irrespective of whether you wish to play King or Queen of your own castle, or whether you want to move into the business of property investing, the tips and traps I've referred to should ensure your dreams don't turn into your nightmares.
 This information should in other words act as a GPS – your Guided Path to Success.
 For more education about property strategy, have a look our free Property Investment & Education seminar

-I hope you enjoyed my three part series on "Making Money Through Property".
-If you feel you need further assistance before you start pouring the wine and partaking of the cheese, contact me at [email protected]
+If you feel you need further assistance before you start pouring the wine and partaking of the cheese, contact us at [email protected]

 .
 We'd be happy to help you.